argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/rlhf.md

 There are other, potentially complementary, approaches like Reinforcement Learning From AI Feedback, but we strongly believe that fine-tuning LLMs with humans in the loop is key to building robust, responsible, and safe models.
 :::

-RLHF itself has two stages: (1) **collecting comparison data** and training a reward model and (2) **training a supervised policy**.
-In this section, we discuss how to collect and curate demonstration data with Argilla Feedback.
+RLHF consists of two main steps:

+    1. Training a reward model.
+This model's purpose is to assign higher scores to responses that humans would prefer.

+    2. Optimizing the LLM with RL to generate responses that the reward model rates highly.

+The reward model is designed to assign a score to a pair consisting of a prompt and response.
+However, the process of collecting comparison data operates slightly differently.
+Usually, comparison data collection entails having **humans rank several responses to a specific prompt, listing them from best to worst**.

 Consider this example.
 Your company has access to an instruction-following model, after going through the supervised fine-tuning stage or reusing an open-source instruction-following model.
-After an internal evaluation process, the model shows undesired behaviours like generating made up facts (sometimes referred to as “hallucinations”), harmful content, or just unhelpful responses.
+After an **internal evaluation process**, the model shows undesired behaviours like generating made up facts (sometimes referred to as “hallucinations”), harmful content, or just unhelpful responses.
 This is where a second stage of alignment with human preferences becomes relevant.

-Using Argilla, you can setup an feedback collection process to ask labelers to rank two or more model outputs for a given prompt.

 :::{tip}
-You can use Argilla Feedback for the internal evaluation process by registering the interactions with the model and asking labelers to rate the quality of the responses.
+You can **use Argilla Feedback for the internal evaluation process by registering the interactions with the model** and asking labelers to rate the quality of the responses.
 If you’d like help setting up such effort, reach out to us and will gladly help with the setup.
 :::

+With Argilla, you can seamlessly create a feedback collection procedure.
+This involves asking labelers to rank multiple model responses for a specific prompt.
+The comparison data gathered in this process can be utilized to training a reward model.
+This reward model has two key uses:

+    1. Evaluating the quality of a prompt-response pair,
+    2. Enhancing the model via Reinforcement Learning (RL).

-In the next sections, we discuss how to implement these workflows with Argilla.
+In the next sections, we discuss how to collect demonstration and comparison data with Argilla.